Ultimate Secrets of Shortcode Texting You Must Know

 A short code is a 5 or 6-digit number that you can use for your mass texting campaigns.

-Short codes for SMS are available for rent in most major countries, including the USA, Canada, and the UK.
+Short codes for sms messages are available for rent in most major countries, including the USA, Canada, and the UK.
 For a full list, refer to this Wikipedia page.

 How long does it take to rent one?